Glossary · AI from A to Z

 GDPR and AI

-The EU's data protection regulation applies in full when you use AI with personal data.
-The basic rule: never send national ID numbers, patient data, customer details, or other personal information to free versions of AI tools.
-Pro versions often require a Data Processing Agreement (DPA).
-You as the business owner are responsible — not Anthropic or OpenAI.
+EU's data protection regulation applies fully when you use AI with personal data.
+Basic rule: never send personal identity numbers, patient data, customer details, or other personal information to Free versions of AI tools.
+Pro versions often require a DPA (Data Processing Agreement).
+As a business owner, you are responsible — not Anthropic or OpenAI.

 Grounding

-Connecting the AI's responses to verifiable facts — web pages, documents, databases.
-A "grounded" model makes up less.
-Perplexity is an example of grounding: it searches the web and cites its sources.
-Without grounding, AI is good at reasoning but unreliable on factual questions that require current information.
+Linking the AI's answers to verifiable facts — webpages, documents, databases.
+A "grounded" model hallucinates less.
+Perplexity is an example of grounding: it searches the web and cites sources.
+Without grounding, the AI is good at reasoning but unreliable on factual questions requiring current information.

 Grok